jalvar123/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HTML brings meaning to an .html page, such as header, section, footer. it allows order and accessibility for other users and viewers of you webpage.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-block creates a line break before + after the element.
+Inline operates in the same line.

 3. What are the 4 areas of the box model?

+-Content, Padding, Border, Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-Cross axis.

 5. Explain why git is valuable to a team of developers.

+git is valuable because of the branch system and the fact that it lets you track and change anything for maximum efficiency.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.